Canadian National Rail Beats Canadian Pacific Rail

 The price momentum for these two Canadian rails is pointing in opposite directions.

-As per our TrendCharts Weekly Price Model, the trend for CNI turned Bullish on June 30, 2016 when the stock closed at $58.73, and the weekly trend remained firmly Bullish as of December 30, 2017.
-For CP the weekly trend turned Bearish on December 23, 2016 when the stock closed at $142.84, and the weekly trend remained Bearish as of December 30, 2016.
+As per our TrendCharts Weekly Price Model, the trend for CNI turned Bullish on June 30, 2016, when the stock closed at $58.73, and the weekly trend remained firmly Bullish as of December 30, 2017.
+For CP, the weekly trend turned Bearish on December 23, 2016, when the stock closed at $142.84, and the weekly trend remained Bearish as of December 30, 2016.

-CN has paused at the $67.00 level over the last three weeks but still appears headed towards its 2014 high of $72.00.
-At market open on n January 4, 2017 we will purchase the CNI 21APR17 65 Call Options which will provide approximately 9x leverage for our LONG trade.
+CN has paused at the $67.00 level over the last three weeks, but still appears headed towards its 2014 high of $72.00.
+At market open on January 4, 2017, we will purchase the CNI 21APR17 65 Call Options which will provide approximately 9x leverage for our LONG trade.

 Conclusion